ormesam/tracked/README.md

 Allow users to track their angle through berms using the devices gyroscope.

+### Ghost (Idea)

+Allow users to track their progress against their personal best on a trail in realtime.
+Green and Red screen (customisable) to show if they are currently ahead or behind their best time.
+Screen must be kept on, or play a sound when they fall behind / overtake.

 ---

 I have put in thousands of hours into this project and I'm always on the lookout for keen mountain bikers to help test the app!
 If you fancy giving it a go drop me an email (details in profile) and I'll add you to the internal testers.